UC Davis takes on Long Beach State and UC Irvine in battle for tournament seeding

 In 2015-16, newcomer Morgan Bertsch burst onto the scene, earning all-freshman, All-Big West second team, and All-Big West Tournament team honors after leading the Aggies in scoring (13.9 ppg) and ranking No. 7 in the nation in field goal percentage (.582).

 Prior to her return, Abeyta spent two seasons as the varsity head coach at Forest Ridge HS in Bellevue, Wash.
 Abeyta also served as an assistant coach at North Seattle Community College from 2001-02.

-As an Aggie standout from 1996 to 1999, Abeyta helped UC Davis to a 94-22 overall record during her four seasons.
+As an Aggie standout from 1996-99, Abeyta helped UC Davis to a 94-22 overall record during her four seasons.
 She earned all-West Region honors from both Kodak/WBCA and Daktronics in each of her junior and senior seasons, leading the team in scoring and rebounding both years.